tnmsoft/betadocs/_docs/creating-reports/advanced-layout-designer/using-the-layout-designer.md

 * Field List: displays the fields and parameters in the result set for the report.

-> @icon-info-circle To close the Report Designer, close the browser tab it appears in.
+> <span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span> To close the Report Designer, close the browser tab it appears in.

 # Layout Area
 The Layout Area displays the layout of the report.